What is this animation quality guide about?

 Stop-motions is not the most popular in the animation world.
 They are somewhat like 2D animated cartoons.
-To give the illusion of movements, the artists take a photo of an object then another shot of it moving a little bit.
+To give the illusion of movement, the artists take a photo of an object and then another shot of it moving a little bit.
 However, the difference is they require the animators to set up the objects, characters, and backgrounds in the real environment rather than the digital workspace.
 Stop-motions hence are time-consuming and difficult to express complicated concepts.

 If you have seen those famous YouTube videos by ASAP Science, you must have acknowledged what whiteboard animations look like.
-Basically, the videos present a hand drawing on board with text and audio narration.
+The videos present a hand drawing on board with text and audio narration.
 The details are minimalized to strengthen the storytelling.
 And yes, the essential part of whiteboard animations is storytelling.
 The design is pure doodles on board, so simple that one with no animation background could create this type of video.
 A more advanced version of whiteboard animated videos includes more color and movements to enhance the uniqueness and interaction.

 Animation Quality Guide: What makes a GOOD animated learning video?